WeiQijie/retinal-lesions/README.md

 # Retinal-Lesions

 Retinal-Lesions is a novel color fundus image dataset for evaluating retinal lesion segmentation, classification and diabetic retinopathy (DR) grading.
-See our arxiv paper [Learn to Segment Retinal Lesions and Beyond](https://arxiv.org/abs/1912.11619) for details.
+See our ICPR2020 paper [Learn to Segment Retinal Lesions and Beyond](https://arxiv.org/abs/1912.11619) for details.

 ## Highlights